New research from Rice University details the design and testing of three-dimensional supercapacitors made with laser-induced graphene.

-Ripples, wrinkles and sub-10-nanometer pores in the surface and atomic-level imperfections give LIG its ability to store a lot of energy.
+Ripples, wrinkles, and sub-10-nanometer pores in the surface and atomic-level imperfections give LIG its ability to store a lot of energy.
 But the graphene retains its ability to move electrons quickly and gives it the quick charge-and-release characteristics of a supercapacitor.
 In testing, the researchers charged and discharged the devices for thousands of cycles with almost no loss of capacitance.

-To show how well their supercapacitors scale up for applications, the researchers wired pairs of each variety of device in serial and parallel.
+To show how well their supercapacitors scale up for applications, the researchers wired pairs of each variety of devices in serial and parallel.
 As expected, they found the serial devices delivered double the working voltage, while the parallels doubled the discharge time at the same current density.

 The vertical supercapacitors showed almost no change in electrical performance when flexed, even after 8,000 bending cycles.

-Tour said that while thin-film lithium ion batteries are able to store more energy, LIG supercapacitors of the same size offer three times the performance in power (the speed at which energy flows).
+Tour said that while thin-film lithium-ion batteries are able to store more energy, LIG supercapacitors of the same size offer three times the performance in power (the speed at which energy flows).
 And the LIG devices can easily scale up for increased capacity.